 More complex formatting scenarios or grid specific formatting are handled directly on the format sheet.
-Any of the cells on the format sheet can be formatted directly in Excel, and will then be applied to the appropriate are of the grid when the grid is next refreshed.
-The main body of the grid is contained in C6:D21, and the data cells, column and row member names, and the filter area can all be set directly here.
+Any of the cells on the format sheet can be formatted directly in Excel, and will then be applied to the appropriate area of the grid when the grid is next refreshed.
+The main body of the grid is contained in C5:I16, and the data cells, column and row member names, and the filter area can all be set directly here.

-Conditional Formatting: The following page gives more information about Conditional formatting
+Conditional Formatting: The following page gives more information about Conditional formatting.

-Grid Specific Formatting: Where multiple grids exist in a workbook, there may be a requirement to format a slice of data in a specific way in grid A, but not in grid B. To make this grid specific, edit the format sheet and supply the grid name for the appropriate slice in column B. The example below in B26 is restricting the Bold formatting on CY 2004 to the ‘Sales’ grid, whereas the formatting on Germany is not restricted and will be applied on all grids.
+Grid Specific Formatting: Where multiple grids exist in a workbook, there may be a requirement to format a slice of data in a specific way in grid A, but not in grid B. To make this grid specific, edit the format sheet and supply the grid name for the appropriate slice in column B. The example below is restricting the blue formatting on the Canada, FY 2014 slice to the ‘Sales’ grid, whereas the formatting on the United States, FY 2015 is not restricted and will be applied on all grids.
 When using this approach you must first name the grid, which is done in grid properties, on the appearance tab.

-Note that it’s also possible to use wildcards in the GridName field, so that for example all grids starting with Sales would apply this format (Sales*).
+Note that it’s also possible to use wildcards in the GridName field, so that, for example, all grids starting with Sales would apply this format (grid name would be entered as Sales*).

 The location of the format sheet file is set in XLCubed Options.